vicjax/vicjax-dotfiles/README.md

 ## :hand:Using dotfiles:orange_book:

-> you can select app you want to config by edit file : `apps_want2config`
+> you can select the app you want to config by edit the file: `apps_want2config`

 Make sure you prepare to config your apps,you just need excute in terminal: